FitzHawke/soxyn/hosts/by-id/korok/README.md

 Currently has much work to be done in support of that goal.

 - [x] user password (or entire file) needs override
-- [ ] need to override anywhere in config that I specifically use a username.
-Currently it is risky to change name from will.
+  - temporary, need to use username will, or find and replace across repo.
+Known issue and considering options.
-- [ ] ssh keys need easy-override, for any others that may want to use it.
+- [x] ssh keys need easy-override, for any others that may want to use it.
 Unless you want me to have free access to your computer 🤯
 - [x] ensure no syncthing
-- [ ] generic monitor configuration (can I set wallpaper without knowing monitor id?) --  *half completed*
+- [ ] generic monitor configuration (can I set wallpaper without knowing monitor id?) -- _half completed_
+  - need to manually edit monitor name in [monitors](./monitors.nix)
 - [ ] override location with a generic one for wlsunset
 - [ ] git user info needs override
 - [ ] add ability to generate iso install images